 Manipulating photoperiods can help farmers and growers extend the season of several plants–this means that plants that only grow in a particular season can be made to grow all year round in a controlled environment.

-This can be achieved by using artificial lighting set-ups to help long-day plants get the extra light that will induce flowering.
+This can be achieved by using LED grow light set-ups to help long-day plants get the extra light that will induce flowering.
 Even on days when the natural day length is short, plants will be able to get the light that they need.

 ●Higher Yield By Keeping Plants In Vegetative Stage Of Growth